IBM-Security/isam-ansible-collection/README.md

 ## Support

+As Red Hat Ansible Certified Content, this collection is entitled to support through the Ansible Automation Platform (AAP) using the **Create issue** button on the top right corner.
-Issues can be reported here through the [Issues](https://github.com/IBM-Security/isam-ansible-collection/issues) in the `isam-ansible-collection` Github repository.
+If a support case cannot be opened with Red Hat and the collection has been obtained either from Galaxy or GitHub, issues can be alternatively be reported by opening an issue [Issues](https://github.com/IBM-Security/isam-ansible-collection/issues) in the `isam-ansible-collection` Github repository.

 ## Release Notes and Roadmap